What Is Web-Based Training? An eLearning Guide (2025)

 onboarding

-Personalized training goes a long way in improving knowledge retention.
+Personalized training improves knowledge retention.
 It’s critical to ensure that your training content is role-specific and contextual.
-You can request employee feedback to improve the relevance further for future WBT – and be sure to have a team member from each business unit help wireframe and proofread your learning module content before going live with your web-based training program.
+You can request employee feedback to improve its relevance further for future WBT.
+Be sure to have a team member from each business unit help wireframe and proofread your learning module content before going live with your web-based training program.

 Web-Based Training Best Practices

-To optimize the benefits of web-based training, here is a list of the best practices to consider before implementing your web-based training program.
+Here is a list of best practices to consider before implementing a web-based training program to optimize its benefits.

 We have a limited attention span.
 Microlearning (or bite-sized information) addresses this by making learning content easier to understand and retain.
 These bite-sized information nuggets help employees in situations where they need to quickly find a solution to a problem and implement it.